 1.0 (i) The terms of reference or scope of work.
-GeoVista has been given the task to compile an updated independent Feasibility Study for the Fäbodtjärn gold deposit.
-A previous study was published in 2018 and some of the modifying factors have changed considerably since then, the price of gold being the most significant.
-Also, a powerline is now in place, contracts for construction, toll treatment of ore etc. are negotiated. (ii) The Competent Person's relationship to the issuer of the report, if any.
-The Competent Person is independent of the issuer. (iii) A statement for whom the report was prepared; whether it was intended as a full or partial evaluation or other purpose, work conducted, effective date of report, and remaining work.
+This Table 1 is written to accompany the press release "Ökade mineralreserver för Fäbodtjärngruvan" GeoVista has been given the task to compile an updated independent Mineral Resource and Reserve estimation for the Fäbodtjärn gold deposit.
+A previous study was published in 2015.
+An updated Feasibility Study was published in 2024. (ii) The Competent Person's relationship to the issuer of the report, if any.
+The Competent Person is independent of the issuer. ıtline (iii) A statement for whom the report was prepared; whether it was intended as a full or partial evaluation or other purpose, work conducted, effective date of report, and remaining work.
 The report was prepared on behalf of Botnia Exploration AB (the company).
-Project Outline (iv) Sources of information and data contained in the report or used in its preparation, with citations if applicable, and a list of references.
+1: Project Outline (iv) Sources of information and data contained in the report or used in its preparation, with citations if applicable, and a list of references.
 The sources of information are the company and earlier work by GeoVista AB done on behalf of the company.
-Section 1: Pro (v) A title page and a table of contents that includes figures and tables.
-The main report, GVR24016 Uppdaterad Genomförbarhets- studie Fäbodtjärn, is published in connection to this Table 1.
+Section (v) A title page and a table of contents that includes figures and tables.
+Figures and tables are presented in Appendices.